 Whereas, I put together this list with the following factors in mind: compatibility, performance, quality, price, and customer reviews.
 We also included the current price as it is updated regularly.

 This list is a mix of regular laptops and ultrabooks as well as models designed for CAD.
-We have also included the screens size, weight, processor type and speed . .
+We have also included the screen size, weight, processor type, and speed…

 Best Laptops For GIS Software 2022

 1. ASUS ZenBook Pro Duo – Editor’s Choice